openSUSE/news-o-o/_posts/2010-06-05-opensuse-weekly-news-issue-126-is-out.markdown

 ####  [Volker Lanz (Torch): New In KDE Partition Manager 1.1 (II): SMART Status Reports](http://blog.volker-lanz.de/2010/05/29/new-in-kde-partition-manager-1-1-ii-smart-status-reports/)

 "KDE Partition Manager 1.1 gains support for reading, analyzing and reporting the SMART status of disks.
-SMART (sometimes also written as S.M.A.R.T.) is an acronym for Self-Monitoring, Analysis, and Reporting Technology.
-In plain English it is a monitoring system for hard drives and its intention is to give the computer user a chance to take action before an impending hard drive failure ” the action being to copy his data to another disk, of course.
+SMART (sometimes also written as S.M.A.R.T.) is an acronym for â€œSelf-Monitoring, Analysis, and Reporting Technologyâ€.
+In plain English it is a monitoring system for hard drives and its intention is to give the computer user a chance to take action before an impending hard drive failure â€” the action being to copy his data to another disk, of course.
 Virtually all disks sold today support SMART, though implementations differ a little from manufacturer to manufacturer.
 Also, SMART information cannot be accessed via USB or FireWire, so this does not work for external disks."

 ####  [LinuxUser & Developer/Russell Barnes: Novell promise SUSE MeeGo in the next 12 months](http://www.linuxuser.co.uk/news/novell-promise-suse-meego-in-the-next-12-months/)